Skip to main content

 • Measure completed products or workpieces to verify specifications

-The fastest way to complete the program is to take full-time day classes, you can also take classes part-time during the evenings.
+The fastest way to complete the program is to take full-time day classes.
+You can also take classes part-time in the evenings.
 Check out the admission requirements for metal fabrication/welding and start today.

 Explore JCCC's catalog to learn about our Metal Fabrication/Welding Certificate and individual courses